 There is no way that a WiFi device could induce such currents in any significant fashion inside the body to have any such profound effect that you could not feel.
 There isn't even 40-80 volts of anything anywhere inside a WiFi device or cell phone to supply to the transmitting antenna, let alone the inefficiency of converting this to an electromagnetic field and then picking it up at a distance!
 And then, given the previous calculation of the 10 square foot man, 10 feet from the WiFi access point, at 0.0008 Watts, there is just hardly anything to induce an electrical current from, considering that the human body is not anything like what would be needed to make an efficient antenna, from an engineering perspective.

-I can see the potential of a 2 Watt cell phone inducing some currents, while the phone is pressed to the body during an active call, and that is electric current, not some spooky, voodoo force, but I will defer to Part II on that issue.
+I can see the potential of a 2 Watt cell phone inducing some very small currents, while the phone is pressed to the body during an active call, currents so small that you cannot feel them such as to perceive any sensation of an electric shock, and that is electric current, not some spooky, voodoo force, but I will defer to Part II on that issue.

-Then, there is the question about the magnetic field.
-But, that is an even more elusive issue.
+Then, after all the discussion of electrical effects, there is the question about the magnetic field.
+But that is an even more elusive issue.
 The human body has no metal or other magnetic material in it.
 People routinely are exposed to the massive, approximately 1.5 Tesla or greater magnetic fields of a medical MRI scanner and feel no effect of it at all.
 These magnetic fields are very powerful.
 Refer to the following photograph of a metal cart that got sucked into a MRI machine, or the video after that of some people experimenting with some steel objects and an office chair with a metal base being sucked into the MRI cavity, producing up to 2000 pounds of force:

-So, now we are concerned about the miniscule magnetic fields in a radio electromagnetic wave??
+Yes, that gauge read "2000 lbs" of force on that office chair.
+So, now we are concerned about the miniscule magnetic fields in a radio electromagnetic wave that are not powerful enough to move a paper clip??
 I defer to Part II.

-The hypocrisy is exposed in that people see it as a mandate for themselves that they be able to get where they are going in an automobile, or stay connected on the go via voice/data using a 2 Watt cellular device pushed up against their head or worn on their body.
-These seem to be non-negotiables in this day and age, even for fearful, carnal people.
-It just does not make sense.
-Then, the ultimate hypocrisy is in those who think nothing about driving the automobile while talking on the cell phone, which has been shown by multiple studies and trials to make a person statistically and effectively more impaired than a drunk driver (http://www.ncbi.nlm.nih.gov/pubmed/16884056 and other studies).
+The ultimate hypocrisy is with those who think nothing about driving the automobile while talking on the cell phone, which has been shown by multiple studies and trials to make a person statistically and effectively more impaired than a drunk driver (https://www.ncbi.nlm.nih.gov/pubmed/16884056 and other studies).
 So, we then have some "drunk drivers," so to speak, concerned about long term electromagnetic health effects, while behaving in a manner that is a threat to public health and safety!